0nk4r/Anton/README.md

-#Anton
+# Anton

 Here is the Anton .
 The tool am making to automate my bug finding process and as well as my daily stuff. - 0nk4r

-###todo -
+### todo

--Enumration with Anton
+- Enumration with Anton
--Merge Recon +
+- Merge Recon +
--MOdify Osmedeous  :happy:
+- MOdify Osmedeous  :happy:
--Basic Vaulnarbilities Finding
+- Basic Vaulnarbilities Finding